co1ncidence/co1ncidence.github.io/mysite/content/about/index.md

 | Brandon Sanderson | The Stormlight Archive   | Oathbringer                 | [The Way of Kings](https://b-ok.cc/book/4219340/4b2f48)     |
 | Patrick Rothfuss  | The Kingkiller Chronicle | The Wise Man's Fear         | [The Name of The Wind](https://b-ok.cc/book/1564700/b39690) |
 | Robert Jordan     | The Wheel of Time        | A Memory of Light           | [The Eye of The World](https://b-ok.cc/book/984472/9743af)  |

-### Final notes
-This blog was started mostly as a place to practice some of my writing skills and `html/css`, so please don't take my opinions or anything too seriously.
-If I say something that offends you just don't look at my blog anymore. **:P**